 Current Status of the Debye Beamline

-The Debye beamline at SLS got funded by the ETH Council, PSI and EPFL for a Joint Strategic Initiative proposal entitled "Rapid Access X-ray Chemical and Structural Analysis at SLS" and is currently under construction.
+The Debye beamline at SLS was funded by the ETH Council, PSI and EPFL with a Joint Strategic Initiative proposal entitled "Rapid Access X-ray Chemical and Structural Analysis at SLS" and is currently under construction.

 The anticipated timeline of the Debye project:

 |First Light||Summer 2023|

 |User Operation||Autumn 2025|

 The envisioned Debye beamline will provide capabilities for real-time X-ray spectroscopies and diffraction under operating conditions.
 This new beamline for the chemistry and material science communities will provide access to state-of-the-art X-ray tools (XAS, XRD, SAXS, PDF) and infrastructure (reaction cells, potentiostat, mass spectrometer, reactive gases up to 60 bar) for high-throughput operando experiments.
 The heart of the beamline is the QEXAFS monochromator with an iteration of the highly successful monochromator installed at the SuperXAS beamline offering sub second X-ray absorption spectroscopy data.
 The design of the beamline has focused on a wide photon energy range of 4.5 to 60 keV (thanks to a 5 T magnet and a 2.7 GeV SLS 2.0 ring) and multiple operation modes such as monochromatic-beam or pink-beam and focused or partially unfocused beam promising to offer a unique platform at SLS for combined X-ray based analysis tools tailored to the specific needs of in situ and operando X-ray chemical analysis of functional materials.